What Are The 3 Working Capital Financing Policies?

 Conversely, in the case of a conservative strategy, liquidity is usually high.
 It is because companies mainly use long-term sources of finance, which leaves them with sufficient idle funds to address emergencies.

-Hedging strategy involves moderate liquidity, ensuring a balance between idle funds and their cost.
+The hedging strategy involves moderate liquidity, ensuring a balance between idle funds and their cost.

 In a conservative approach, interest cost is higher compared to the other two working capital policies.
 Thus, naturally, it lowers profits.
 In general, aggressive policies offer the highest returns since the cost involved is kept to a minimum.
-As you can guess, in observing the matching strategy, profits generated are moderate.
+As you can guess, in observing the matching strategy, the profits generated are moderate.

 Working Capital Requirement

 Under a conservative approach, the working capital you need to maintain is substantial as it involves the provision of idle capital for exigencies.
 Under an aggressive strategy, the working capital requirement is notably low, which speaks to high risk, but the cost is saved.
-When considering the hedging policy, this factor is neither too high, nor too low.
+When considering the hedging policy, this factor is neither too high nor too low.